JackStelling/BiasMitigation/LNTL/README.md

 Enter the space you wish to clone this *Git* repository to, I highly recommend this to be Google Colab.

 Hereafter the steps needed to run in Colab are discussed.
-Each directory also has its own README which dicusses exactly what the code within aims to do.
+Each directory also has its own README which dicusses the purpose of each script.

 ### 5.1 Setting up file structure